Selling Goods and Services to External Customers

 - Useful Life

-- The length of time that a depreciable asset is expected to be useable as defined by the Controller's Office following Generally Accepted Accounting Principals.
+- The length of time that a depreciable asset is expected to be useable as defined by the Controller's Office following Generally Accepted Accounting Principles.

 - Internal/External Sales Office

-- Review and approve Internal/External Sales Approval Form and initial rates for all new external sales activity.
+- Review and approve Internal/External Sales Approval Form for all new external sales activity.
+Monitor and provide oversight to sales activity.
+Assist units with pricing and market comparisons.
+Assist units in identifying customer financial stability, potential export, insurance, and tax risks.
 Develop and update content in external sales training materials.

 - Chancellor / Dean / Vice President